Home » I Attended An R34 Nissan Skyline Festival In Hong Kong And It Was Awesome

 Vidframe Min Bottom

-Through Pluto’s racing connections, he brought together Japanese car clubs in Hong Kong to start the R34 Festival five years ago.
+Through Pluto’s racing connections, he was able to collaborate with Japanese car clubs to bring awareness to Hong Kong’s car culture, and with permission from these clubs he started the R34 Festival five years ago.
 It was meant a way for former members of the now disbanded Hong Kong Skyline Club to continue with their passion, and also to help promote a newer generation of R34 enthusiasts.

 Img 20250319 Wa0002 Large